 The bookshop is small, and when you go inside, you will see stacks and stacks of books in English and other languages.
 The pre-loved books are stacked floor-to-ceiling.
 There’s limited space to move around but if you’re not careful, you can spend hours there just browsing!

 Don’t let the chaos fool you, though.
 There is a system amid the stacks.
 The books are organized by genre, by country, and by language, among others.
 Since they’re pre-loved, a lot of the books are pretty inexpensive.
-There are a number that cost just a dollar each.
+There is a number that cost just a dollar each.
 And right by the door, you can find a box of books that you can take home for free.

 Definitely visit Arcadian Books when you’re in The Big Easy!